Back to top

 Numerator including inclusion/exclusion

-Number of LTC home residents in a fiscal quarter with a higher Depression Rating Scale (DRS) score on their target Resident Assessment Instrument - Minimum Data Set 2.0 (RAI-MDS) assessment than on their previous assessment
+Number of long-term care home residents in the denominator with a higher Depression Rating Scale (DRS) score on their Resident Assessment Instrument - Minimum Data Set (RAI-MDS) 2.0 target assessment than on their prior assessment

 Inclusions: